How to Get into Government Contracting: 5 Essential Tips for Small Businesses

 I know this sounds like a Taylor Swift song (that would probably be awesome), but starting your journey to land government contracts can begin by working with established government prime contractors.

-And while these firms might be or become your competitors, taking this step allows you to gain experience valuable past performance, showcase your capabilities, and establish a track record.
+Prime contractors are typically large companies that compete for very large government contracts.
+They are required in many of these contracts to work with subcontractors to complete the work.
+And while these firms might be or become your competitors, taking this step allows you to gain experience, valuable past performance KPIs, showcase your capabilities, and establish a track record.
 One day, you’ll crush these competitors.
-But for now, they’re stepping stones toward securing prime contracts in the future.
+But for now, they’re stepping stones toward securing your own prime contracts in the future.

 5. Your marketing matters: